 Also knows as winter depression, winter blues, summer depression, and seasonal depression.

-Many suffers will usually prefer only one color.
+Many sufferers will usually prefer only one color.
 So if you will find yourself asking ‘Should I choose a Blue-light or White-light SAD treatment’ the Philips Hue Go will let you work out the best of both worlds.
-You dont have to buy 2 different colors lamps.
+You don’t have to buy 2 different colors lamps.
 Just change the color.

-I slept with a Hue Go lamp next to my bed for a couple weeks and I really enjoyed the alarm function when I set it on an energise scene.
+I slept with a Hue Go lamp next to my bed for a couple weeks and I really enjoyed the alarm function when I set it on an energize scene.
 I seem to wake up feeling ready to take on the world.
 My oldest child now uses it as an alarm to wake for school.
-He seems to be more happy in the mornings.
+He seems to be happier in the mornings.
 So we will now be ordering a few more for the rest of the family.